optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_use_the_dashboard.rst

 ---------

 Estimagic provides a dashboard that allows to inspect one or several optimizations.
 The dashboard visualizes the databases created and updated by the optimizations.
-To start a dashboard you can pass ``dashboard=True`` to maximize, minimize or the estimation functions.
-Alternatively, you can start a dashboard later by typing the following in your command-line interface:
+You can start a dashboard by typing the following in your command-line interface:

 .. code-block:: bash